ilyashusain/Jenkins_CD-CD_Kubernetes/README.md

 ## 6. Create k8s cluster for hellowhale deployment

-Authenticate with google cloud by following the instructions:
+Authenticate with google cloud and follow the instructions:

 ```gcloud auth login```